albionlawrence/quantum_part_1/chapter3/Linear_operators.md

 ## Operator algebras

-In general we can combine operators to form new linear operator in various ways: technically, they define an *algebra:
+In general we can combine operators to form new linear operator in various ways: technically, they define an *algebra*:

 1. Operators can be added: for operators $A_1,A_2$ acting on a vector space $V$, we can define
 ```{math}